zoharmuzafi/gifs_app/README.md

 Before starting to setup the app, please make sure you have node.js and npm installed on your machine.

 ##Setup:
-1. Clone the repo
+1. Clone this repo
-2. From the project directory of the project run:
+2. From the project directory of the project run `npm install`
-'''
-npm install
-'''
-3. Start the server
+3. Start the server `nodemon`
-'''
-nodemon
-'''
 4. The app will be available on port [8080](http://localhost:8080/)